 A dedicated in-house Salesforce Consultant can cost anywhere from $75k-100k a year, not including extras like benefits, training and equipment costs.
 Hiring a full-time Salesforce Consultant is usually recommended for large companies that need immediate help with multiple ongoing Salesforce tasks.

 A Salesforce Consultant is also a good idea if the company has many Salesforce users who need a lot of different reports, fields added or updated, and small tasks completed regularly.
 If there are 40 hours a week worth of work to be done in Salesforce, with limited coding and drag and drop customization, then a dedicated internal employee that personally knows the business might be the best option.

 If you have a large Salesforce organization, and you have ongoing customization needs as well as daily support tasks, you may need a third option – hiring a Salesforce Partner Consultancy as well as a full-time Salesforce Consultant.
 For example, it’s beneficial for a Certified Salesforce Partner Consultancy to work as an extension of your team, supporting customizations and complex development work as needed, hand in hand with your full-time Salesforce Consultant who focuses on day-to-day needs.

 Kadence Collective provides flexible options for implementations and ongoing support (i.e. managed services), working as your sole Salesforce support team, or as an extension of your internal Salesforce team.

-If you’re still unsure of how much help you need, feel free to contact me and connect with me on LinkedIn.
-With years of experience in helping Salesforce customers navigate implementation and support, I’m happy to help answer any questions.
+If you’re still unsure of how much help you need, feel free to contact us.
+With years of experience in helping Salesforce customers navigate implementation and support, we’re happy to help answer any questions.